Ross Hauser, M.D. Prolotherapy Doctor in Oak Park near Chicago and Fort Myers Florida

 Surgery can be broadly classified into open repair, in which a surgical incision is made for direct access and visualization of the injury site, and closed, or arthroscopic, repair, in which a miniature camera is used to look into the joint through a small hole, and specially designed tools are used to repair the tissue.
 Surgery almost always involves the removal of bone, ligaments and tendons.
 Many different types of surgery are common, including:

-knee surgery, also called arthroscopy: although intended to “explore” the knee joint to determine the cause of the problem, it usually involves some scraping, burning and/or cutting of valuable cartilage
+- knee surgery, also called arthroscopy: although intended to “explore” the knee joint to determine the cause of the problem, it usually involves some scraping, burning and/or cutting of valuable cartilage.
+(See our article on articular cartilage repair.)

 Few injuries, and especially sports injuries, all of which almost always involve the ligaments and tendons, require surgery.
 High-tech diagnostic tools, such as MRIs and CT scans, are used to determine the need for surgery, yet do not accurately diagnose ligament and tendon injuries.
 A common myth is that MRIs will show the problem and that surgery will fix the problem.
 Not true.
 In addition, MRIs have frequently shown problems when there are none.
 The result: unnecessary surgery fraught with all kinds of complications.
 Read on for a convincing list of why to avoid surgery.